The ACA included several tax laws that went into effect in 2013. Some of the tax laws of which you should be aware include:

-If you were uninsured for more than three months in 2014, find out if you qualify for an exemption.
-Go to www.healthcare.gov/exemptions to learn about the exemption criteria.
+If you were uninsured for more than two months in 2015, find out if you qualify for an exemption.
 Some exemptions require you to apply for an exemption certificate number (ECN) that you'll report on your tax return.
 Exemption applications may take several weeks – even months – to process, so don't wait to apply - doing so could delay processing of your tax return and your tax refund!

 If you don't qualify for an exemption, you may have to pay an individual shared responsibility payment on your tax return.
-For 2014, the penalty is whichever amount is greater – 1% of your household income or $95 per adult and $47.50 per child under 18, up to a maximum of $285.
-Learn more about the penalty and estimate your amount.
+For 2015, the penalty is whichever amount is greater – 2 percent of your yearly household income or $325 per adult and $162.50 per child under 18, up to a maximum of $975.

 - Facts about your taxes and the ACA

-- Find out just how much the ACA tax law changes impacts you – calculate and file your 2014 federal taxes now for free with TaxACT 2014 Free Federal Edition.
+- Find out just how much the ACA tax law changes impacts you – calculate and file your 2014 federal taxes now for free with TaxAct Free Federal Edition.